 At the 1912 Olympics in Stockholm, Sweden, Native-American athlete Jim Thorpe electrified the world by winning the gold medal for both the pentathlon and the decathlon.
 Swedish King Gustav V spoke for the world when he said, You, sir, are the greatest athlete in the world.
 I would consider it an honor to shake your hand.

 Thorpe was 24 years old at the time and his record for the decathlon would not be broken until two decades later.
 Returning to New York he was recognized as a national figure and honored with a ticker-tape parade.

 Avery Brundage went on to be involved in the politics of the International Olympic Committee.
 He was not without criticism.
-Roger Butterfield commented on Brundage in a article published in LIFE magazine June 14 1948.
+Roger Butterfield commented on Brundage in an article published in LIFE magazine June 14, 1948.

 “Brundage became celebrated as a tyrant, snob, hypocrite, dictator and stuffed shirt, as well as just about the meanest man in the whole world of sports.”